quinor/tspart/README.md

 BUILD INSTRUCTIONS

-Run command "bf variation=release" to generate ninja files
+Run command `bf variation=release` to generate ninja files

-Run command "ninja" to build the project
+Run command `ninja` to build the project

 The binaries will be copied to project's main directory.